dempe/blog/resources/posts/books-2023.md

 I do believe that faith in a god can help you in certain circumstances (but in *no* way do I believe this help for the individual outweighs the damage it does overall).
 It gives you hope, for example, when you're severely depressed.
 You can pray and through the placebo affect or otherwise, it might help you a bit.

-In college I found Buddhism, particularly Zen Buddhism.
+In college, I found Buddhism, particularly Zen Buddhism.
 Zen offers a more effective way for dealing with unfortunate circumstances than say, Christianity.
 Zen trains you to focus your mind.
 When you can focus your mind, you can learn to quiet the thoughts that give you pain.
 That is, Zen is productive.
 It provides you with a measurable ([measurable, in fact, at the neurological level](https://news.harvard.edu/gazette/story/2018/04/harvard-researchers-study-how-mindfulness-may-change-the-brain-in-depressed-patients/)) way to improve yourself to overcome hardships.
 This is far better than what Christianity provides (prayer and hope/faith).
 The Christian method of prayer might temporarily alleviate the symptoms, but Zen attacks the cause.

 ## *What Uncle Sam Really Wants* by Noam Chomsky